 Unlike wood, vinyl doesn’t rot but it does crack and puncture over time.
 Like every other part of your home, your vinyl siding requires basic care and maintenance to keep it looking good as new.
 Here are a few basic maintenance tips to help your vinyl siding last a long time.

-Avoid heavy objects – Even though it doesn’t rot like wood or bend like aluminum, after it’s experienced cold weather and extreme heat, vinyl can get brittle and crack.
+Vinyl can get brittle and crack due to cold weather and extreme heat conditions.
+One benefit, however, is that vinyl doesn’t rot like wood or bend like aluminum.
 To help it last longer, be careful about parking or leaning heavy equipment like lawn mowers or bikes against your siding.
-However, if you do have any damaged sections, just replace them and make sure they’re attached in properly.
+However, for damaged sections, repair and secure them properly.

 In addition to these basic care tips, don’t forget to regularly inspect your siding to make sure it’s still in great shape and are not hiding moisture in the walls.
 If you’re looking to replace your siding all together, Peoples Products provides quality Stylelite Premium Siding.
 Get your free estimate here!
 We look forward to hearing from you.
 Let us know in the comments if there are other things you do to keep your vinyl siding looking good as new.